MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ko-KR/Teams/financial-teams-templates-in-the-admin-console.md

 ## <a name="use-team-templates-with-microsoft-graph"></a>Microsoft Graph에서 팀 템플릿 사용

-개발자는 Microsoft Graph를 사용해 미리 작성된 팀 템플릿을 사용해 팀을 만들 수 있습니다.
-Microsoft Graph에서 팀 템플릿을 사용하는 방법에 관한 자세한 내용은 [Microsoft Graph를 사용하여 팀 템플릿 시작하기](get-started-with-teams-templates.md), [Microsoft Teams API 개요](/graph/teams-concept-overview?view=graph-rest-1.0) 및 [teamsTemplate 리소스 유형](/graph/api/resources/teamstemplate?view=graph-rest-1.0)을 참조하세요.
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview?view=graph-rest-1.0&preserve-view=true), and [teamsTemplate resource type](/graph/api/resources/teamstemplate?view=graph-rest-1.0&preserve-view=true).

 ### <a name="bank-branch"></a>은행 지점